Language: EN

 Key Features of Record Types

-Immutability by Default: record types are immutable by default, meaning their properties are set once at the time of creation and cannot be modified afterward.
+Immutability by Default: record types are immutable by default, meaning their properties are set once at creation and cannot be modified later.

 Structural Equality: record types implement structural equality, which means that two instances of a record are considered equal if their properties have the same values, unlike reference equality that applies to classes.

-Destructuring: record types support destructuring, which allows you to easily extract values from a record into individual variables.
+Deconstruction: record types support deconstruction, allowing values from a record to be extracted into individual variables easily.

-Pattern Matching: record types allow pattern matching, which facilitates value comparison and data extraction in pattern matching operations.
+Pattern Matching: record allows pattern matching which facilitates value comparison and data extraction in pattern matching operations.

 How to Use record